 The Roman, a Bold Clarendon based Serif, stencil type designs was used for stencil fans, stencil wheels, and the very common single plates (adjustable, interlocking plates too) and custom designs, about from the 1850s.

-Suitable fonts for all historically accurate scenarios of the Wild West and the American Civil War.
+Suitable fonts for all historically accurate Wild West and American Civil War scenarios.

-The stencil plates were used for labeling crates, barrels, canvas sacks (especially in agriculture) and names on travel packages.
+The stencil plates were used for labeling boxes, barrels, canvas bags (especially in agriculture), and names on travel packages.

-They have been used throughout the years, even during World War I and World War II.
-If they are used less these days, it is due to the other stencil designs and the change in the spirit of the times, which from the 1940s onwards tended towards the increased use of Grotesque/Gothic (Sans Serif) designs.
+They were used throughout the years, even during World War I and World War II.
+If they are less used today, it is because of other stencil tools and the changing spirit of the times, which since the 1940s has tended toward the increased use of grotesque/gothic typefaces - especially through the use of stencil cutting machines with feature mostly gothic type designs.

 Vtg Stencil US No. 2